I Was Chased Out Of A Restaurant For This Floral Street Perfume, It’s That Good

 How do I choose the right Floral Street scent for myself?

 While I’ve done my best to describe each perfume, as well as the world I feel it inhabits and any fragrances it reminds me of, we all know how personal scent can be.
-And so, Floral Street has put together its own online quiz to help guide your tastes towards the perfect match.
-And if that fails, Floral Street’s Discovery Set, £18, includes sample testers of eight bestsellers — any rejects make for perfect stocking fillers, FYI.
+And so, Floral Street has put together a Discovery Set, $31, includes sample testers of eight bestsellers — any rejects make for perfect stocking fillers, FYI.

 AdvertisementADVERTISEMENT